|

 Welcome!

-I am interested in formal verification of computer programs.
+I am interested in the formal verification of computer programs.

-Currently, I am engaged in work on verifying security properties of communication protocols.
+Currently, I am engaged in trust computations and verifying the security properties of communication protocols.

 |